ForomePlatform/anfisa-openshift/README.md

 PostgreSQL

-If this components (above) is not deployed, see ./infra/README.md

-## How to deploy Anfisa to OpenShift via BuildConfig
+## How to deploy Anfisa to OpenShift via HELM 3

 1. Login to your OpenShift Cluster